-Principles of Accounting and Finance - Honors provides students with skills necessary to manage and maintain a company's financial resources and use those to make daily operating decisions.
-Learning experiences are designed to enable students to determine the value of assets, liabilities, and owner's equity; to prepare and complete payroll tax records; to prepare, interpret, and analyze financial statements; and to examine the role of ethics and social responsibility in decision-making.
-The use of accounting software and Microsoft Excel are integrated into the coursework.
+students with skills necessary to manage and maintain a company's financial resources and use those to make daily operating decisions.
+Learning experiences are designed to enable students to determine the value of assets, liabilities, and owner's equity; to prepare, interpret, and analyze financial statements; and to examine the role of ethics and social responsibility in decision-making.

-Principles of Business and Management Grades 10, 11, 12 1 credit
+Principles of Business and Management Grades 10, 11, 12

 This course is designed to introduce students to topics related to current business practices.
 Students examine business trends including consumer economics, marketing, finance, international business, business law, and entrepreneurship.
 This introductory level course prepares students for entry-level positions in business upon graduation from high school or continuing studies in business at the college level.
-The student may earn credits at Howard Community College after successfully completing this course with a grade of B or higher.
+The student may earn credits at Howard Community College.

-Principles of Computer Science - G/T Grades 9, 10, 11, 12 1 credit
+Principles of Java Programming - G/T Grades 9, 10, 11, 12 1 credit

-This mid-level course extends the study of objectoriented programming.
-Topics include data types, control statements, looping structures, functions, arrays, and classes.
-An emphasis will be placed on computer science skills, problem solving, algorithm design, modularization, and documentation.
+This course is the starting point for students who are interested in the Computer Programming Academy.
+The emphasis is on solving real-world programs by means of computer programming using the Java programming language.
+Topics to be covered will include object-oriented design techniques, classes, objects, data types, control statements, looping structures, and arrays.
+An emphasis will be placed on computer science skills, problem solving, algorithm design, and documentation.

-Principles of Marketing - Honors Grades 11, 12
+565M♥ Principles of Marketing - Honors Grades 11, 12